Maatrika-P/Object-Detection-System-for-Self-Driving-Cars/README.md

 ## Models Experimenting with

-🔍 We will explore various models for object detection and segmentation, with a primary focus on:
+🔍 We will explore various models for object detection and segmentation, with a primary focus on the following:

 1. **Faster R-CNN**: A region-based Convolutional Neural Network (CNN) that excels in object detection.
 It's known for its balance between speed and accuracy, making it suitable for real-time applications.